ZoRdAK/ota-server/README.md

 global-user:$apr1$V4y4mlgu$D688WrBqz8P.RD9gweVSU.
 ```

-One account for all projects and one account only to project "my-project" :
+One account for all projects and one account only to project "my-project":

 ```
 global-user:$apr1$V4y4mlgu$D688WrBqz8P.RD9gweVSU.